ocelotconsulting/rest-standards/api/slides/urls.md

 Impatient developers rarely fully read documentation... so how you design your URLs is of critical importance.
 There is some latitude for debate on this topic - e.g. singular vs. plural, but in general a few standards apply.

 + Avoid verbs, as consumers don't reason about a REST api that way.
-Design your API such that the HTTP verbs are sufficient.
+If you can, design your API such that the HTTP verbs are sufficient.

 ``` plain
 POST /users/create   # BAD